kurtosis-tech/kurtosis/docs/docs/concepts-reference/services.md

 3a7db4c1e5b2   wallet                      http: 3004/tcp -> http://127.0.0.1:8334    RUNNING
 ```

-Services, like other Kurtosis resources, are identified by [resource identifiers][resource-identifiers].
+Services, like other Kurtosis resources, have names and are identified by [resource identifiers][resource-identifiers].

 <!------------------ ONLY LINKS BELOW HERE -------------------->
 [resource-identifiers]: ./resource-identifier.md